tandica/rhcsa/practice-exams/general-notes.md

 ## To create a container that runs an http server and mount it

+0. Make sure you're doing these steps as a non-root user, logged in via ssh to a regular user!!!
 1. Install `container-tools` package for podman
 2. Create the host directory
 3. Get the required httpd image